andrewMacmurray/elm-concurrent-task/README.md

     )
 ```

-This is the elm equivalent of "callback hell"
+This is the elm equivalent of "callback hell".

 This library helps you do this with a lot less boilerplate.